Is Tulum Still Worth It? An Honest 2026 Verdict

 Published Jul 3, 2026 · updated Jul 3, 2026

-Short answer: the ruins and cenotes are still worth a trip.
-The hotel-zone beach scene is not what it was in the photos, and it costs more than it should.
-Go for the day trips, skip the influencer-priced sand.
+Short answer: the cenotes and the ruins are still absolutely worth a trip.
+The hotel-zone beach scene is not what the 2016 photos promised, and it costs far more than it should.
+Come for the day trips and the freshwater, skip the influencer-priced sand, and Tulum is still good.
+Come for the fantasy and you’ll feel had.

 The honest state of the beach